AshanthaLahiru/Responder/README.md

 # sert

-> a GitHub App built with [probot](https://github.com/probot/probot) that set expectations for response time
+> A GitHub App built with [probot](https://github.com/probot/probot) that set expectations for response time

 ## Setup